List of Mad Men characters: Midge Daniels

-Midge Daniels (Rosemarie DeWitt) is an art illustrator engaged in an affair with Don Draper in Season 1.
+Midge Daniels (Rosemarie DeWitt) is an art illustrator engaged in an affair of several years' duration with Don Draper in Season 1.
 She is involved with beatniks and several proto-hippies, smokes marijuana, and makes several references to Jack Kerouac and Allen Ginsberg.
 It appears Midge has other lovers besides Don.
-When Don realizes she's in love with Roy, one of her beatnik friends, through a Polaroid he takes of the two, he ends their affair in "The Hobo Code" and gives her the bonus he received at work.
+When Don realizes she is in love with Roy, one of her beatnik friends, through a Polaroid he takes of the two, he ends his affair with her and gives her the bonus he received at work.
 She reappears in the Season 4 episode "Blowing Smoke" where she runs into Don at his office building, claiming to be there for a business meeting for her paintings.
 After inviting him back to her apartment to meet her husband, it is revealed that Midge tracked Don down to try and coax him into giving them money to fuel their heroin addiction, as well as to buy one of her paintings.
 Initially writing them a check for $300 for one of her paintings out of pity, Don instead gives Midge $120 in cash he had in his wallet following advances made by Midge and leaves with one of her paintings.